Roofing Takeoffs 101: All You Need to Know to Get it Right!

 Roofing contractors typically use on-screen takeoff software to get precise quantities for their projects.
 These semi-automated tools allow them to calculate roof areas by drawing polygons on a digital version of the plans.
 While this method provides more accuracy than manual calculations, it still requires significant human input, such as clicking and drawing, and can be time-consuming for complex roofing designs.

 However, with advancements in technology, contractors are gradually shifting towards AI-powered takeoff software.
 Unlike traditional methods, AI-powered tools like Beam AI can automatically detect and measure roof dimensions from digital plans without the need for constant human intervention.
-These tools eliminate the manual efforts required to do the takeoffs and free up estimators' time to focus on other impactful tasks.
+These tools eliminate the manual efforts required to do the takeoffs, freeing up estimators' time to focus on other impactful tasks.

 Methods for Roofing Takeoffs